Health Promotion Manager, Irish Skin Foundation

 Apply prescribed treatment

 Topical steroids are often prescribed to settle psoriasis flares.
 These are absorbed better and are more effective when the thick scale is removed.
 Apply topical steroids as directed by your doctor/nurse.
-When applying scalp treatments, it is useful if someone can help you so that the treatment is applied to the scalp and not the hair.
+When applying scalp treatments, it is useful if someone can help you apply scalp treatments so that the treatment is applied to the scalp and not the hair.
 If your whole scalp is affected, part the hair into sections and gently massage treatment into affected areas.
 Wash hands after application of treatment.